xcube-dev/xcube/README.md

 * Feature: collect Path entry of any Dataset and observe if the file are modified, if so remove dataset from cache to force its reopening.

+## Steps to create own Data Cube

+In order to create a suitable Data Cube for your needs, there are some questions which need to be aswered before hand.

+1. Find approppriate grid for cube:
+* Which region needs to be covered by the data cube?
+* At which resolution should the data cube be?

+&rarr; Use `xcube grid` to determine a suitable bounding box which includes the region of interest and is fixed to a global grid.

+2. Decide on variables to be included:
+* Are all variables needed?
+If not, select the ones to be included.
+* Should specific pixels be masked out based on pixel expressions?

+3. Decide on chunking